GoodAI/goodai-ltm/README.md

 ## Usage of LTMAgent

-## Text memory: basic usage
+## Usage of text memory

-The following code snippet creates an instance of LTM, loads in some text and then retrieves the most relevant text chunks given a query:
+The following code snippet creates an instance of the LTM, loads in some text and then retrieves the most relevant text passages (expanded chunks) given a query:

     from goodai.ltm.mem.auto import AutoTextMemory
     mem = AutoTextMemory.create()